-If you're using iOS 11 or newer, the Files app and interface gives you easy access to files stored in a variety of locations or cloud services.
+Apple's Files app and system-wide interface gives you easy access to files stored in a variety of locations or cloud services.
 Tap "import" in the main menu or add the "Files" item to the Services panel.
 Learn more about these features in The Files App section of this guide.